 - 20.1 a) Each car must carry the race number of its driver as published by the Organisers.
-The number panel as supplied by the organiser may not be modified without the organisers approval and must be placed on the nose of the car and on each rear wing end plate which must be left clear of other identification unless specifically provided by the organiser (see Appendix 2). - b) Every competitor must display the name of the driver and his national flag on the bodywork or on the outside of the cockpit or on the driver's helmet.
+The number panel as supplied by the organiser may not be modified without the organisers approval and must be placed on the nose of the car and on each rear wing end plate which must be left clear of other identification unless specifically provided by the organiser (see Appendix 2). - b) Every competitor must display the name of the driver and his national flag on the bodywork or on the outside of the cockpit.
 These must be clearly legible.